Semicolonstartingtexts/conversationhubstandards/standards.md

 Clean up… followed by a reference to some system speech, if starting a system command, does the best for the user and other users choice of mix of the untrack…, unstack… unstack and leave…, untrack and leave…, unstack and untrack… and leave… system commands as options for cleaning the user of the unwanted system speech as dictated by the described criteria in the phrase, otherwise by the user’s preferrings, on the user according to the users wants or referenced user or referenced users according to the referenced user or referenced users wants, system if authorized to

 Clean up… and adjust… followed by a reference to some system speech, if starting a system command, does the best for the user and other users choice of mix of the untrack…, unstack… unstack and leave…, untrack and leave…, unstack and untrack… and leave…, adjust…, offer… options… system commands as options for cleaning the user of the unwanted system speech on the user according to what’s best and healthiest or whatever specific criteria is described in the phrase for the user if there isn’t a referenced user or users, or referenced user or referenced users if there is, according to what’s best the referenced user or referenced users, system if authorized to

-Meaning System Commands:
-Point the focus to/Point...
-To...
-That/what...
-Means... if starting a system command, points the described focus to a described meaning
-...
-Points to...
-If contained in a system command, points the described focus to a described meaning Enact...
-I don’t know what...
-Means.../Dereference the pointer for...
-Repeal the meaning and the results of storing...
-Store the focus as a meaning...
-Listen for meanings in...
-Stop listening for meanings in...

 Communication System Commands